My Cancer Journey

 Unfortunately, it’s highly likely that at some point in your life someone in your family or a very close friend will be diagnosed with cancer.
-This news can unleash a roller-coaster of emotions for everyone involved. [...]
+This news can unleash a roller-coaster of [...]

-Lorraine’s husband Martin Crowe, world-famous New Zealand cricketer, came to me as a client when he was diagnosed with lymphoma.
-Lorraine has written about their story in her memoir Life, Loss, Love and has graciously allowed me to share an excerpt about the sessions I had treating Marty.
+Martin Crowe, world-famous New Zealand cricketer, came to me as a client when he was diagnosed with lymphoma.
+His wife, Lorraine Downes, has graciously allowed me to share an excerpt from her memoir Life, Loss, Love.

 His sessions with Diana unleashed a whole barrage of deep-seated emotions he’d been hanging on to.
 I would wake up some nights to hear the sound of sobbing coming from downstairs, and I’d find Marty lying on the floor, the emotion pouring out of him…

 Diana was a godsend.
 She was able to connect with Marty and guide him – sometimes gently, sometimes not so gently – so that he could understand the destructive thinking that had become a habit after so many years of practice.
 She showed him his ego and how it could make him fearful.
 She also showed him how to shut down that ego when the fearful thoughts came, and to say to the constant questioning thoughts in his head, ‘I don’t care.’